peachpiecompiler/peachpie-docs/docs/scenarios/intermediate/decompilation.md

 # Decompilation overview

-For the purposes of development and optimization, it is sometimes necessary to check the compiled DLL file.
+For the purposes of development and optimization, it is useful to check the compiled DLL file.
 It serves for several purposes;

-**First**, the developer sees the classes and interfaces exposed from the compiled assembly.
+- **First**, the developer sees the classes and interfaces exposed from the compiled assembly.

-**Second**, decompilation reveals how the compiler treats some PHP constructs and declarations, so it can be used from C# or other .NET languages.
+- **Second**, decompilation reveals how the compiler treats some PHP constructs and declarations, so it can be used from C# or other .NET languages.
 It also allows for detecting errors in or improving the compiler.

-**Third**, performance critical pieces of code should be reviewed and, if possible, type information or a better decomposition should be added to the source code to improve the type analysis and thus the compilation result.
+- **Third**, performance critical pieces of code should be reviewed and, if possible, type information or a better decomposition should be added to the source code to improve the type analysis and thus the compilation result.
 See [performance](/php/performance) for more information.

 ## Try PeachPie